zushicat/covid-19-data-crawler/get_latest_case_data/get_location_data/README.md

 - https://de.wikipedia.org/wiki/Land_(Deutschland)

 Additionally wikidata SPARQL requests for more community information.

+The location data can be found in data.